 1. Plan Ahead

 At some point during the weekend I spend a few minutes thinking about the week ahead and what I feel like making for dinner.
 This is by no means full-blown meal planning, just putting together some thoughts and basic ideas.
 I like to go food shopping once and then not again until the following week.
 By stocking up on basics like chicken, lots of fruit and veggies, yellow onions, garlic, extra virgin olive oil, rice and quinoa, I know I have a great selection of food that I can mix and match.
 This way, the fridge and freezer are stocked and I always have the basics to whip up a quick dinner.
 I also like to keep a stock of frozen veggies in the freezer as well for those extra busy times I can’t get to the store.
+So whether you’re planning to batch cook for the week ahead or you’re going to follow the holle formula instructions to make baby formula, planning ahead will mean that you can be sure you have all the necessary ingredients all prepared and ready beforehand.

 2. Make Large Portions and Freeze For Later